Sibling Rivalry? The Italian BM 59

 Unlike the FAL, M14 and G3 rifles, which have seen sustained combat around the world, the BM 59 was fired in anger only in small conflicts during the Cold War.

 Some saw battle in the hands of federal forces during the Nigerian-Biafaran Civil War (1967-1970).
 Some, manufactured under license, were used by the Indonesian Army against British forces in Malaysia.
-Some Argentinian soldiers used them in the 1982 Falklands War.
+Some Argentinian soldiers used the BM 59E in the 1982 Falklands War.

 The BM 59 was also the main rifle of the Italian army when they deployed to Lebanon with the Multinational Force (MNF) for a peacekeeping mission in the early 1980s.